 Enhances Bone Strength

 Calcium in the body is stored in the form of calcium phosphate in the bones in the arms, legs and skeletal muscles of the spinal cord.
 Right from childhood, adolescence to becoming a young adult and ageing further, calcium is absolutely necessary for maintaining optimal bone health.
-As bones are the fundamental connective tissues in the body providing structure and stability, encompassing and protecting the more sensitive internal organs such as lungs, stomach, liver, brain, heart and kidney, consuming the mineral calcium in adequate amounts is very important to keep them robust and sturdy.
+As bones are the fundamental connective tissues in the body providing structure and stability, encompassing and protecting the more sensitive internal organs such as lungs, stomach, liver, brain, heart and kidney, consuming the mineral calcium in adequate amounts is very important to keep bones robust and sturdy.

 Regulates Nerve Signaling